remdui/MultivariateNormativeModeling/README.md

 Datasets must be provided in the `data` directory.

-This project supports the following dataset formats:
+This project supports the following data types:
 - **Tabular data** in the following formats: `csv`, `rds`.

   If a test split is provided, the test split name must be suffixed with `_test` (e.g., `dataset.rds` and `dataset_test.rds`).